 Kol Ami also offers our Yad B'Yad program which serves Jewish teens, ages 13 to 18 who struggle with social interactions and may have learning, cognitive or emotional challenges.
 The program is open to Jewish families from all denominations and traditions throughout Westchester County.

 In order to register for our Religious School you must become a member of Congregation Kol Ami.
-To learn about what Membership has to offer, contact Janet Hershey, Director of Membership.
+To learn about what Membership has to offer, contact our executive director, Jane Friedberg at 914-949-4717.

-To learn more about our curriculum, our philosophy and all our special programs please visit our curriculum page You may also contact us directly any time by calling the main office at 914-949-4717.
+To learn more about our curriculum, our philosophy and all our special programs please visit our curriculum page You may also contact us directly any time by calling the main office at 914-949-4717 or emailing Felice or Alix.